Authentic Lessons for 21st Century Learning

 To begin the lesson, read the attached Engage Activity Script.
 After you finish, pause to give the class time to think.
 Ask students to share their thoughts.
 Now use the attached Lesson Slides to guide the lesson.
 Explain that the lesson's title, "English is Hard" refers to the fact that our English language rules have many exceptions.
 While English can be a challenging language to learn, linguists generally agree that it is not the most difficult.
 Mandarin Chinese, Japanese, Russian, and Finnish are all thought to be more difficult.
 In this lesson, students will be learning about one of those exceptions, digraphs, so they can recognize them and understand how they function within the language.

-Display slide three and read this lesson's guiding questions: How do language patterns affect word knowledge?
+Display slide 3 and read this lesson's guiding questions: How do language patterns affect word knowledge?
 Why might learning proper pronunciation be important?
 Ask for volunteers to share ideas in a brief class discussion.

 After the discussion, read aloud to the class "P is for Pterodactyl: The Worst Alphabet Book Ever."
-If you do not have access to a physical copy of the book, use a read-along like the one embedded below (also linked here and on slide four).
+If you do not have access to a physical copy of the book, use a read-along like the one embedded below (also linked here and on slide 4).

 Face-to-Face